Twice Exceptional (Feb. 2018)

 Creative people—artists, innovators, inventors—do things differently.
 But we’re often stumped to explain where creativity comes from.
 Are these people just ‘born different,’ blessed with an elusive gift?
 Or is there a way to make sense of inspiration?
 If we look closely at the world’s most creative people, can we pick up a set of habits and techniques to enrich our own imaginations?
 Scott Barry Kaufman offers a groundbreaking answer: that yes, we can understand creativity—and, with the right help, we can channel and improve it.
 In this illuminating keynote, Kaufman untangles the lives and habits of a diverse cast of thinkers—Picasso, Proust, Edison, Lennon, and many more—to reveal the top ten attributes of so-called “messy minds.”
 He demonstrates how play, openness, and diverse thinking can kickstart innovation in your work, practice, and personal life.
 He explains the important role of daydreaming and intuition for the creative process.
 And he’ll show you how to tap into your own adversity to imagine yourself out of setbacks.
 You can unlock your creativity—and, with Kaufman, realize just how creative you’ve always been.

 Grit—passion and perseverance for long-term personal goals—lies at the core of Scott Barry Kaufman’s new theory of Personal Intelligence.
-According to this theory, if we want to increase grit in students, we need to take into account the child’s dreams, and harness their greatest strengths in the service of realizing who they truly want to become.
-Dr. Kaufman’s research has particular implications for children who have learning difficulties, including dyslexia, ADHD, autism, and emotional and behavioral disorders, as well as other vulnerable populations such as ethnic and racial minority students.
+According to this theory, if we want to increase grit in students, we need to take into account the child’s dreams, passions, and goals, and harness their greatest strengths in the service of realizing who they truly want to become.
+Kaufman’s research has particular implications for children who have learning difficulties, including dyslexia, ADHD, autism, and emotional and behavioral disorders, as well as other vulnerable populations, such as ethnic and racial minority students.

 While Angela Duckworth was working on her book on grit, she chose Kaufman to teach the course Introduction to Positive Psychology.
-His course quickly became one of the most popular at Penn—and now he’s been asked to teach it indefinitely.
-Presenting cutting-edge research, Kaufman shows how grit and resilience is a natural outcome of harnessing the strengths in children, as well as building on their learning challenges.
-As a result, we can see high levels of creativity and performance that we never could have predicted ahead of time.
+His course quickly became one of the most popular at U Penn—and now he’s been asked to teach it indefinitely.
+Presenting cutting-edge research, Kaufman shows how grit and resilience is a natural outcome of harnessing the unique strengths in children, as well as building on their unique learning challenges.
+As a result, we can see high levels of creativity and performance that we never could have predicted.